Get to know Azure

-With data centres in more regions than any other cloud provider, Azure provides a global reach with local presence that many businesses and organisations need, allowing them to reduce the cost, the time and the complexity of operating a global infrastructure while meeting local data residency needs.
+With datacenters in more regions than any other cloud provider, Azure provides a global reach with local presence that many businesses and organizations need, allowing them to reduce the cost, the time, and the complexity of operating a global infrastructure while meeting local data residency needs.

 The advantages of Azure over AWS

-Organisations all over the world recognise Microsoft Azure over Amazon Web Services (AWS) as the most trusted cloud for enterprise and hybrid infrastructure for many reasons:
+Organizations all over the world recognize Microsoft Azure over Amazon Web Services (AWS) as the most trusted cloud for enterprise and hybrid infrastructure for many reasons:

-AWS is five times more expensive than Azure for Windows Server and SQL Server.
+AWS is 5 times more expensive than Azure for Windows Server and SQL Server.
 Azure matches AWS pricing for comparable services.

 Achieve more with open source on Azure